nuclia/nucliadb/README.md

 It is an out of the box hybrid search database, utilizing vector, full text and graph indexes.

 NucliaDB is written in Rust and Python.
-We designed it to index large datasets and provide multi-teanant suport.
+We designed it to index large datasets and provide multi-teanant support.

 When utilizing NucliaDB with Nuclia cloud, you are able to the power of an NLP database without the hassle of data extraction, enrichment